Gisele Bündchen: Career

-1997–2000: Career beginnings
+1996–2000: Career beginnings

-In 1997, Bündchen was rejected 42 times in London before being cast in an Alexander McQueen runway show in 1998.
+Bündchen began her modelling career in 1996.
+In 1997, she was rejected 42 times in London before being cast in an Alexander McQueen runway show in 1998.
 In 1998, Bündchen posed for Missoni, Chloé, Dolce & Gabbana, Valentino, Gianfranco Ferré, Ralph Lauren, and Versace campaigns.
 She appeared on the cover of Vogue Paris, her first cover of British Vogue, and i-D, which featured her on its cover, profiling "A Girl Called Gisele".
 Dissatisfied with Elite Model Management's work environment, Bündchen signed with IMG Models in 1999.

 Bündchen's first U.S Vogue cover, where Vogue announced Bündchen was "the return of the sexy model", was the first of three Vogue covers for her in 1999.
 In November she appeared in a group Vogue cover with Kate Moss, Amber Valletta, Christy Turlington, Iman, Lauren Hutton, Naomi Campbell, Stephanie Seymour, Claudia Schiffer, Lisa Taylor, Paulina Porizkova, Carolyn Murphy, and Patti Hansen, and appeared in a solo U.S. Vogue cover in December.
 Bündchen won the VH1/Vogue Model of the Year in 1999.
 After Bündchen appeared in five major campaigns at age 18, New York magazine editor Sally Singer deemed her an "über" model.

 She became the fourth model to appear on the cover of Rolling Stone magazine when she was named "The Most Beautiful Girl in the World" in 2000.
-In 2000, Vogue's online encyclopedia of models called Bündchen the world's hottest model and called Bündchen "the Brazilian bombshell".
+In 2000, Vogue's online encyclopedia of models described Bündchen the world's hottest model and referred to her as "the Brazilian bombshell".
+That same year, Bündchen fronted the advertising campaign for Dior's newly launched Dior Saddle bag, photographed by Nick Knight.
+The campaign, which also featured model Rhea Durham, was part of John Galliano's Spring/Summer 2000 collection and was credited with attracting a younger demographic to the brand.